 The 32nd Annual IATO Convention was organized in Chennai from September 18-21.
-This year, the travel trade came together for the Indian Association of Tour Operators’ (IATO) annual convention at ITC Grand Chola in Chennai, Tamil Nadu covering the theme ‘Expectations and Reality: Bridging the Gap.’
-Our managing director Mr. Rahul Sharma was there at the meet.
-This post has been prepared with his inputs on what was discussed at the convention.
+This year, the travel trade came together for the Indian Association of Tour Operators (IATO) annual convention at ITC Grand Chola in Chennai, Tamil Nadu covering the theme ‘Expectations and Reality: Bridging the Gap.’
+Our managing director Mr. Rahul Sharma was there at the meeting.
+This post has been prepared with his input on what was discussed at the convention.

 This year IATO is experimenting with some changes to the format of its annual convention.
 Adopting best practices from other global associations, an agent-only session has been introduced for the tour operator and travel agent member community exclusively.
 A half-day session on September 18 covered three broad tracks of discussions – “Changing Clients” (non-payments, client abandonment, etc.); “Best Practices in Contracting and Supplier Management” and “Guides – Improving the Partnership.”

 As per policy, IATO organizes the convention in different states and aims to boost tourism to the state.
-This convention focused to bring back leisure tourism to Tamil Nadu and and the capital city of Chennai for increase in volume of arrivals and long-term growth.
-Post-convention familiarization tours were conducted to Mamallapuram, Kanchipuram, Puducherry and Tirupati Balaji Temple.
-The aim was to highlight Tamil Nadu tourism offerings such as beaches, pilgrimage, hill station, wildlife, shopping, Ayurveda, and medical tourism.
+This convention focused on bringing back leisure tourism to Tamil Nadu and the capital city of Chennai for an increase in the volume of arrivals and long-term growth.
+Post-convention familiarization tours were conducted to Mamallapuram, Kanchipuram, Puducherry, and Tirupati Balaji Temple.
+The aim was to highlight Tamil Nadu tourism offerings such as beaches, pilgrimage, hill stations, wildlife, shopping, Ayurveda, and medical tourism.